therealadityashankar/webtorrent/docs/get-started.md

 ### Creating a new torrent and seed it (in Node.js)

-**Note:** Seeding a torrent to be compatible with the browser (i.e. with support for WebRTC) requires [webtorrent-hybrid](https://github.com/webtorrent/webtorrent-hybrid) (note this requires Node version 12, 13 to work, Node v14 will NOT work with this module, lower node versions may also be supported)

 ```js
 var WebTorrent = require('webtorrent-hybrid')
 var client = new WebTorrent()